 In most devout Catholic families, the prayer of blessing before meals is ubiquitous.
-"Bless us, O Lord, and these Thy gifts, which we are about to receive from Thy bounty, through Christ our Lord.
-Amen."
-In some particularly pious households, the blessings after meals is also said regularly.
-"We give Thee thanks, Almighty God, for these and all Thy benefits, who livest and reignest for ever and ever.
-Amen."
-We say these blessings, of course, in order to acknowledge that all our blessings, even the barest material necessities, come to us from God's goodness.
+“Bless us, O Lord, and these Thy gifts, which we are about to receive from Thy bounty, through Christ our Lord.
+Amen.”
+In some particularly pious households, the blessing after meals is also said regularly.
+“We give Thee thanks, Almighty God, for these and all Thy benefits, who livest and reignest for ever and ever.
+Amen.”
+We say these blessings, of course, in order to acknowledge that all our blessings, even the barest material necessities, come to us from God’s goodness.
 Because of this provision, thanksgiving is the appropriate disposition of a creature to his loving Creator.
 The aspect of thanksgiving is well understood.
-But there is another reason, no less important but much less understood.
+But there is another reason for this domestic ritual, no less important but much less understood.

 This means that not only must men be redeemed and re-purposed for Christ, but so must creation itself.
 This is why, in the traditional rite of baptism, the salt and water must both be exorcised before they can be blessed and used in the sacrament:

 O salt, creature of God, I exorcise you by the living God, by the true God, by the holy God, by the God who ordered you to be poured into the water by Eliseus the Prophet so that its life-giving powers might be restored.
 I exorcise you so that you may become a means of salvation for believers, that you may bring health of soul and body to all who make use of you, and that you may put to flight and drive away from the places where you are sprinkled every apparition, villainy, and turn of devilish deceit, and every unclean spirit, adjured by Him Who will come to judge the living and the dead and the world by fire.
 Amen.

 The blessing of water also claims the use of that element for God’s kingdom: